 Elijah?
 A prophet?
 No, John the Baptist has been raised from the dead!

 It’s clear that on some level, John had gotten to Herod.
 It’s also clear that as a result of a stupid party stunt, Herod has randomly had John murdered.
 If you are Herod, and you are feeling guilty for what you did at that stupid party because you shot your mouth off… probably after a few drinks, and you think that John the Baptist has come back from the grave with miraculous powers, how do you feel about this new situation?

 This guy is a rick star, the people are loving Him… and he has miraculous powers and you had him murdered.
 What do you do now?

 You could repent and beg forgiveness, but how would that look in the morning papers on the Emperor’s desk the next day? (so to speak) How will that play on the nightly news?
 What will your approval numbers do with the people?
 (Remember, this guy was a politician in a tough spot)

 Is there a way you could try to kill him again?
 But he doesn’t stay dead!

-What you really need are powerful allies, and sooner or later He is sure to catch wind of a plot against Him.
+What you really need are powerful allies, and sooner or later he is sure to catch wind of a plot against the guy.
 I have a strong hunch that we might see Herod’s fingerprints later in the story!